 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the University community.
 The Title IX Coordinator will also offer to assign a trained Advisor for any party if the party so chooses.
-If the parties choose an Advisor from the pool available from the University, the Advisor will be trained by the University and be familiar with the University's resolution process.
+If the parties choose an Advisor from the pool available from the University.
+The University will train the Advisors in the University pool; each such Advisor will be familiar with the University's resolution process.